-We serve single women and single parent families - all of whom have experienced homelessness and have a disability.
+We primarily serve single women and single parent families - all of whom have experienced homelessness and have a disability.
 Primarily for the women, they enter the program after completing a mental health hospital stay or chemical dependency treatment program.
 The families normally enter from a homeless or domestic abuse shelter.
 All of the population served are low income.

 Geographic Area Served

 ENS serves women and families regardless of place of origin, but primarily from the seven-county metropolitan area of St. Paul and Minneapolis, particularly Ramsey County.